IntersectMBO/plutus/README.md

 Then, two different implementations of the term language:

-2. Terms indexed by syntactic types;
+2. Terms indexed by syntactic types (declarative);
-3. Terms indexed by normal types.
+3. Terms indexed by normal types (algorithmic).

 ## Types